Gui-go/covid19_sc_animation/README.md

 covid19scdata <- readr::read_csv(file = "data/covid19_cases/covid19scdata.csv") %>%
   dplyr::mutate(city_ibge_code = as.character(city_ibge_code))
 ```
 #### Naturally, some transformations are needed to get to the final dataset that we are gonna work with.
 Joining the shapefile with the data is a must in the process.
-After assigning the some data to a polygon in a shapefile, we may call it attribute.
+After assigning data to a polygon in a shapefile, we may call it attribute.
 Keep in mind that we need to have a sf class object to plot it.
 ```
 # Joining the shapefile of the cities with the confirmed cases of covid19 per city data
 geodatacovid19sc <- dplyr::left_join(covid19scdata, sf_file_cities, by = c("city_ibge_code"="CD_GEOCMU"))